-I teach a wide variety of courses including sociology of family, sociology of gender, sociology of childhood, qualitative methods, introduction to sociology, and honors thesis writing.
+I teach a wide variety of courses including sociology of the environment and the climate crisis, sociology of families, honors thesis research and writing, sociology of gender, sociology of childhood, qualitative methods, introduction to sociology.
 I served as Chair of the Department of Sociology from 2017-2021.
-I was also Director of Graduate Studies in Sociology and Director of the Undergraduate Program in Sociology.
-I also work with the Advance Program where I served as Associate Director and participated as member and workshop presenter as part of the STRIDE Committee.
+I have also served as Director of Graduate Studies in Sociology and Director of the Undergraduate Program in Sociology.
+I worked with the Advance Program where I served as Associate Director and participated as member and workshop presenter as part of the STRIDE Committee.
 I continue to serve on the ADVANCE advisory board.
 I work with many students in the joint doctoral program in Social Work and Sociology where I have previously chaired the Supervising Committee for the Joint Program in Social Work and Social Science.
-I am also affiliated with the Women’s Studies Program.

 I grew up in Amesbury, MA, received a BA from Hampshire College, and my MA and PhD in Sociology from the University of California at Berkeley.
 I have been at the University of Michigan since 1995.